loxal/muctool/Backlog.md

 * actually expose static/* files in the Docker-deployed version

 ## next
+* /queries-status-statistics-*stats* endpoint to get the current number of queries performed for an apiKey/tenant
 * consolidate whois endpoint, offer just a single /whois
 * add Swagger's @ApiDocument annotations to endpoints
 * relicense later AGPLv3 for a dual-license option https://choosealicense.com/licenses/agpl-3.0/